jackaltx/ispconfig-audit.d/readme.md

 ## Getting Professional Security Analysis

-This next section is all Claude.
+This next section is all written by Claude.

 ### Professional Claude Analysis (Recommended)